LWR – Membrane System

 - Always produces two streams leaving system a stream retained and a stream that permeates the membrane.

-- Membranes of various size are often used together to get to clean water: microfiltration or ultrafiltration membranes first followed by reverse osmosis membranes—each allowing various sized particles through the membrane
+- Membranes of various size are often used together to achieve cleaner water: microfiltration or ultrafiltration membranes first followed by reverse osmosis membranes—each allowing various sized particles through the membrane

 - Reverse Osmosis membranes are required to remove salts and achieve water suitable for discharge